mosqueiro/live-ai/README.md

 1. Download and extract the ZIP file
 2. Double-click on `live-ai.exe` or run from Command Prompt

-## Versões Disponíveis
+## Available Versions

-No [Releases](https://github.com/mosqueiro/live-ai/releases) você encontrará 4 versões diferentes:
+In the [Releases](https://github.com/mosqueiro/live-ai/releases) section you'll find 4 different versions:

-- **Docker** (Recomendado): Use o `docker-compose.yml` para instalação mais fácil e isolada
+- **Docker** (Recommended): Use the `docker-compose.yml` for easier and isolated installation
-- **macOS**: Binário executável para macOS
+- **macOS**: Executable binary for macOS
-- **Linux**: Binário executável para Linux
+- **Linux**: Executable binary for Linux
-- **Windows**: Executável `.exe` para Windows
+- **Windows**: `.exe` executable for Windows

-A versão Docker é a mais recomendada pois oferece isolamento completo e configuração automática dos volumes persistentes.
+The Docker version is most recommended as it offers complete isolation and automatic configuration of persistent volumes.

 ## Support